mchesler613/smartcar/README.md

 # Django with Smartcar API Integration

-If you have a modern vehicle with [telemetry](https://en.wikipedia.org/wiki/Telemetry) installed and remote access via a mobile app, such as Toyota Connected Services, and other similar apps, you can use the [Smartcar](http://smartcar.com) [API](https://github.com/smartcar/python-sdk/tree/master) to retrieve data for your vehicle and [other supported brands](https://smartcar.com/product/compatible-vehicles).
+If you have a modern vehicle with [telemetry](https://en.wikipedia.org/wiki/Telemetry) installed and remote telemetry access via a mobile app, such as [Toyota Connected Services](https://www.toyota.com/connected-services/) or other similar apps, you can use the [Smartcar](http://smartcar.com) [API](https://github.com/smartcar/python-sdk/tree/master) as a single entry point to retrieve data for all your remotely-connected vehicle(s).

 I was asked to play around with the Smartcar API and I obliged.
 After a brief exploration, I found that the Smartcar tutorial comes with Python SDK samples that work with the [Flask Web Framework](https://flask.palletsprojects.com/en/3.0.x/).
 Having been a Djangonaut for the past several years, I can't help but create a miniature Django WIP (Work-in-progress) version for this.